 Discovering fresh talents, bringing films to the public, promoting creation and training are actions that the team would not be able to conduct if they did not interact and if these actions were not backed by a strong will to preserve and maintain access to this heritage.
-Hence the association opened in the spring of 2000 a unique Documentation Centre.
-This Centre has joined the network of public libraries managed by Clermont Communauté.
+Hence the association opened in the spring of 2000 a unique Documentation Center.
+This Center has joined the network of public libraries managed by Clermont Communauté.

 Admission is free, no prior registration needed

 - A unique fund in the world, more than 100,000 digitized short films, free access through our video library

 - Feature films, art films and essays, classics of cinema ...

 - A wide choice of documentaries on all subjects

 - All the television and radio archives via the InaTHEQUE video library which gives access to the INA legal deposit